HelpingHandsProject/Application/README.md

 # Duapp

-Is an application that is aimed to enable people to get help from people and to help people in their neighborhood.
+Duapp is an app enabling people to request help from volunteers, and enabling volunteers to offer help to those who need it.

 The project is open source and licensed under the MIT License:
 Check the [LICENSE](LICENSE) file for further information

-- The app is soly aimed towards helping people
 - Because of the current corona crisis we strive to develop the app as quickly as possible!
 - Even tough we want to develop the app quickly, safe authentication & server communication as well as the privacy of users are very important for us.